marcotallone/templates/README.md

 # Templates

-Templates I use for different types coding projects.
+Templates I use for different types of coding projects.